rdg922/hackathon/README.md

 # Dino Luzzi Energy Website Redesign

 This project is a submission for the Dino Luzzi Energy Challenge as part of the OSCHack's 24-hour hackathon.
-The challenge was to infuse the [Dino Luzzi Energy](https://dinoluzzi.com/) website with fresh functionality, UI/UX design, and style in just 24 hours.
-The goal was to improve the company's functionality and make it easier for people to purchase the product.
+The challenge was to infuse the [Dino Luzzi Energy](https://dinoluzzi.com/) website with new functionality, UI/UX design, and style to make it more engaging and easier for people to purchase the product.

 ## Features

-- **3D Car Model**: To represent the Dino Luzzi Racing team, we've included a 3D car model in the website.
-This adds an interactive element to the site and pays homage to the company's racing roots.
+- **Overhauled UI/UX**: We've redesigned the website with a flat, modern look to make it easier for people to understand the main selling points of the product.
-- **Improved UI/UX**: We've redesigned the website to improve the user experience and make it easier for customers to navigate and purchase products.
+- **3D Car Model**: As a nod to the Dino Luzzi Racing team, we've included the Dino Luzzi racecar in the the website.
+This adds an interactive element to the site to engage with customers and present information in a novel and interesting way.

 ## Setup Instructions